 By not greeting new subscribers with a heartfelt welcome email.

-They have shared their email address because they want to build a relationship.
-You should show them that you appreciate their business by sending them a message.
+Once subscribers share their email address via your email signup form, the next step is to show them that you appreciate their business by sending them a welcome message.

 The real reason you should care about sending a welcome email